 Pesto is a delicious sauce for homemade pasta.
 It's creamy, tasty and, if done right, healthy!
 In this recipe, we will show you how to make healthy spinach and mushroom pesto pasta.

 Big tip?
-Prepare a big batch of this glorious spinach pesto and store it in the fridge for up to 5 days.
-You can use it again for pasta or try to add it to other dishes like homemade wraps or baked potatoes; the choices are endless!
+Prepare a big batch of this glorious spinach pesto and store it in the fridge for up to 4 days.
+You'll have a healthy spinach pesto ready to make this vegan mushroom pasta recipe again!

 Which type of pasta is best for pesto pasta?